lilltroll77/GUI_WINUSB---XMOS/README.md

 # GUI WINUSB <->  XMOS
 GUI for testing WINUSB &lt;-> XMOS USB

-Qt code for testing the WINUSB driver together with https://libusb.info/ against XMOS in bulk and iso mode.
+Qt code for testing the WINUSB driver together with https://libusb.info/ against www.xmos.com in bulk and iso mode.
 The choosen lib in the .pro file must correspond against the MinGW version that is used.

 The current configuration supports minGW 730_64